-If you're into iPad photography, the greatly superior camera specs and range of photographic features makes the Pro 9.7 a better choice.
-Detail is better in overcast conditions, and the rear-facing flash lets you shoot in low light; there's 4K video; selfies are far sharper, and can be lit using the Retina flash feature; you can create animated wallpapers with Live Photos.
+If you're into iPad photography, the greatly superior camera specs and range of photographic features makes the Pro 10.5 a better choice.
+Detail is better in overcast conditions, and the rear-facing flash lets you shoot in low light; there's 4K video; selfies are far sharper.

-If you're a designer or other creative type, having access to the excellent (if costly) Apple Pencil stylus will be a major plus, and the 9.7-inch Smart Keyboard, while harder to type on quickly and accurately than its 12.9-inch sibling, is a nice option for business users.
-(We suspect that Logitech will release a more usable keyboard for the Pro 9.7 in the near future, so it might be worth hanging fire for the time being.)
+If you're a designer or other creative type, having access to the excellent (if costly) Apple Pencil stylus will be a major plus, and the 10.5-inch Smart Keyboard is a nice option for business users.

 Those who have light use in mind (email, browsing the web, simple games etc) should be absolutely fine with an iPad, and would do well to save the extra cash.
 The A9 processor is no slouch, either.

 We'll run through the pros and cons of each model, and discuss final decisions (such as storage allocation, 3G and colour choice) in the section called Decision Time.
 Here are some other sections you might want to read next: